Omotola-Elujulo/Flixster-Unit-1/README.md

 ### Notes
 - Build Error: Class _TtC9Alamofire7Session being implemented twice upon runnin the code
 - Build errors when trying to implement the movie details for the grid(collection) view
-- Making sure the gif actually renders and animates when viewing this ReadMe.
-The link works fine.